cpmech/russell/README.md

 **Russell** assists in the development of scientific computations using the Rust language.
 We focus on numerical methods and solvers for differential equations; however, anything is possible 😉.

-An essential goal of this library is to bring the best (fastest) solutions while maintaining a very **clean** (and idiomatic) code, thoroughly tested (min coverage of 95%), and yet simple to use.
+An essential goal of this library is to bring the best (fastest) solutions while maintaining a very **clean** (and idiomatic) code, thoroughly tested (min coverage of 95%; see Appendix B below), and yet simple to use.
 The best solutions are brought by wrapping **powerful** libraries such as OpenBLAS, MUMPS, and SuiteSparse (UMFPACK).

 Available crates: